 Prostate cancer

-All men in this age group, talk to your healthcare provider about the risks and benefits of a digital rectal exam (DRE) and prostate-specific antigen (PSA) screening1
+Talk to your health care provider about the risks and benefits of a digital rectal exam (DRE) and prostate-specific antigen (PSA) screening.
+They can help you decide whether screening is right for you.

 Syphilis